ExBugggggg/awetools/src/assets/manual.md

 ### Some Tips

 1. In `Hash & Symmetrical Encryption` module.
-If you discover some problems about why the result that provided from this tool is different from mine, i think you maybe need to know something about `Hash` and `Symmetrical Encryption` algorithms before you use it.
+If you discover some problems about why the result that provided from this tool is different from mine, i think you may be should know something about `Hash` and `Symmetrical Encryption` algorithms before you use it.

 ### Feature